Harmonicorps/betaleaf.github.com/_posts/2015-08-04-herosniper.md

 	---

 	Want to keep this program free and up to date?
-Donate so I can continue developement.
-[Click here](https://shop.betaleaf.net/item/donate).
+[Donate so I can continue developement](https://shop.betaleaf.net/item/donate).

 	<a href="https://www.youtube.com/watch?v=VicXUZqsE4o">Video Demonstration</a>